Introduction goes here

 57

-Letters of protection with clause volumus for one year, except in pleas touching the king, for John Auncell Auncel, kt, who is settting out to Aquitaine in the king’s service, to stay there in the company of Edward, prince of Aquitaine and Wales.
+Letters of protection with clause volumus for one year, except in pleas touching the king, for Auncel John Auncell, kt , who is going to Aquitaine in the king’s service, and staying there in the company of Edward [of Woodstock], prince of Aquitaine and Wales .

 By bill of p.s.

-The following, setting out to the same place in the king's service, have similar letters of protection for the same time, under the same date:
+The following, who are going to the same place in the king's service, have similar letters of protection for the same time, under the same date:

 58

-Letters of general attorney in England for one year for Baldwin de Freville Fryvill, kt, who is setting out to Aquitaine in the king's service, to stay there in the company of Edward, prince of Aquitaine and Wales, nominating Fulk de Birmingham Burmyngeham, kt.
+Letters of general attorney in England for one year for Fryvill Baldwin de Freville, kt , who is going to Aquitaine in the king's service, and staying there in the company of Edward [of Woodstock], prince of Aquitaine and Wales , nominating Burmyngeham Fulk de Birmingham, kt .

 59

-Letters of protection with clause volumus for one year, except in pleas touching the king, for David de Holgrave Holgreve, who is settting out to Aquitaine in the king’s service, to stay there in the company of Edward, prince of Aquitaine and Wales.
+Letters of protection with clause volumus for one year, except in pleas touching the king, for Holgreve David de Holgrave , who is going to Aquitaine in the king’s service, to stay there in the company of Edward [of Woodstock], prince of Aquitaine and Wales .

 By bill of p.s.